bob-cd/bob/concepts/artifact.md

 A reference artifact store which implements storage using local file system can be [found](https://github.com/bob-cd/artifact-local)

-This addresses the following issues:
+This gives the following advantages:
 - Bob now doesn't have to care about _how_ to store an artifact.
-- Using an artifact store, details like auth, permissions etc can be offloaded outside of Bob.
+- Using an artifact store details like auth, permissions etc can be offloaded outside of Bob.
 - Multiple instances of Bob can share an Artifact store.
 - Artifacts are preserved regardless of Bob's availability.
 - The Artifact store can be written an any language and be registered at runtime with Bob.